-Our Poem Of The Week, presented in association with Poetry Ireland, is Atlantis — A Lost Sonnet by Eavan Boland, the recipient of this year’s Bob Hughes Lifetime Achievement Award at this year's Bord Gáis Energy Irish Book Awards.
+To celebrate Poetry Day Ireland, our Poem Of The Week, presented in association with Poetry Ireland, is Atlantis — A Lost Sonnet by Eavan Boland, the recipient of this year’s Bob Hughes Lifetime Achievement Award at the 2017 Bord Gáis Energy Irish Book Awards.

 Atlantis — A Lost Sonnet

 How on earth did it happen, I used to wonder

 one fine day gone under?

 I mean, I said to myself, the world was small then.

 Surely a great city must have been missed?